zoom/videosdk-web/README.md

 Use of this SDK is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html).

-The Zoom Web Video SDK NPM package is for implementing the [Zoom Video SDK](https://marketplace.zoom.us/docs/sdk/video/introduction) for the Web platform.
-We recommend using it to create video experiences with a frontend framework like React or Angular, using webpack / babel
+The [Zoom Video SDK NPM package](https://www.npmjs.com/package/@zoom/videosdk) is for implementing the [Zoom Video SDK](https://marketplace.zoom.us/docs/sdk/video/introduction) with a frontend framework like React or Angular that uses webpack / babel.

 ## Installation